 - apply to register the same trade mark as a UK right within nine months after the end of the transition period, this being up to and including 30 September 2021

 - retain the earlier filing date of the pending EUTM

 - claim any valid international priority you had on the pending EU application, along with any UK seniority claims recorded against it

-If you apply to register a pending EUTM application as a UK trade mark, the application must:
+If you applied to register a pending EUTM application as a UK trade mark, the application had to:

 - relate to the same trade mark that was the subject of the EUTM application